rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 otherwise unsuitable for the connection.

-The server MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the client SHOULD ignore delegated credentials sent as extensions to any other certificate.
+The server MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the client MUST NOT use delegated credentials sent as extensions to any other certificate, and SHOULD ignore them, but MAY abort the handshake with an "illegal_parameter" alert.
+If the server sends multiple delegated credentials extensions in a single CertificateEntry, the client MUST abort the handshake with an "illegal_parameter" alert.

 The algorithm field MUST be of a type advertised by the client in the "signature_algorithms" extension of the ClientHello message, and